Cristigeo/github-runner-linux/README.md

 # github-runner-linux

-A simple, self-hosted GithubActions runner, as a Docker container.
+A simple, self-hosted Github Actions runner, as a Docker container.

 ## Build docker image